Experienced Church Attorneys and Church Property Disputes

 Governance issues — These often occur when there are struggles for control within a congregation or a church body.
 In nonhierarchical church bodies, disputes often arise between different factions who rival for control of the church.

-Control of church property — Disputes over property are usually a key issue when a church body splits.
+Church property Disputes — Disputes over property are usually a key issue when a church body splits.
 When a local church congregation breaks off from a larger church structure that is hierarchical in nature, disputes often arise over which body has rights in the church property.

 All of these situations must be handled with the utmost care and sensitivity.
 Governance issues may result in religious employment litigation.
 When a church splits from a denomination, it is more than a matter of conflicting belief systems or leadership squabbles.
 Ownership of church buildings must be settled between a denomination and a congregation that is leaving that denomination.
 Possession and management of endowment funds may also be in question.